Column: Boogity! Boogity! Boogity! Fox Sports needs a change

 And time for Fox Sports to look at deeper changes in its NASCAR television broadcast, too.

-Everyone yearns for an opportunity to say farewell on their own terms.
+Everyone yearns for an opportunity to say farewell on his or her own terms.
 Waltrip has that chance now to bring his second career as a NASCAR broadcaster to a close and squeeze out his classic catchphrase as Fox Sports’ portion of the NASCAR schedule wraps up in June.

 NASCAR fans have demanded change in nearly every area of the sport, yet one area tiptoed around for some reason is the cracker-barrel, down-home broadcast Fox gives its audience for its coverage of the elite Cup Series.
 The 1-2 punch of Waltrip and Mike Joy spend too much time spinning yarns from the good ‘ol days while relative newcomer Jeff Gordon awkwardly guffaws along with the gang.

-Waltrip has hinted this could be his last season in the booth, ending a broadcast career that began with the 2001 Daytona 500 and Fox Sports’ heralded acquisition of a slice of NASCAR’s TV rights.
+Waltrip has hinted this could be his last season, ending a broadcast career that began with the 2001 Daytona 500 and Fox Sports’ heralded acquisition of a slice of NASCAR’s TV rights.
 He was in tears when brother Michael won the race at about the same time Dale Earnhardt was killed in a fatal crash elsewhere on the track.

 “Mikey!
 Alright!” he cried.
 Then Waltrip looked at Earnhardt’s wreck.
 “How ‘bout, Dale?
 Is he OK?”